-That’s why the strongest contractors in the business invest in GPS construction equipment.
-It adds another dimensional perspective for:
+That’s why the leading contractors in the business invest in GPS construction.
+It gives us additional perspectives for:

-Precision grading is among the most common uses for GPS construction equipment.
-It ensures a perfectly flat grade to the desired elevation.
-When attached to a bulldozer, for instance, a GPS unit measures both directional orientation and elevation in relation to the ground, allowing the operator to keep the blade level and steady while moving earth.
+GPS grading in construction ensures a perfectly flat grade to the desired elevation.
+When attached to a bulldozer, a GPS unit measures both orientation and elevation.
+This allows the operator to create a perfectly flat foundation for your project.

-GPS can also detect if there’s wheel or track slippage and alert the operator to adjust.
+GPS can also detect if there’s wheel or track slippage and alert the operator to adjust, helping to minimize time spent on re-doing imperfections.

 GPS units with the right software can remotely monitor and electronically document: